-- Keeping Children Safe in Education (statutory guidance) - Respectful School Communities: Self Review and Signposting Tool (a tool to support a whole school approach that promotes respect and discipline) - Behaviour and Discipline in Schools (advice for schools, including advice for appropriate behaviour between pupils) - Equality Act 2010 and schools - SEND code of practice: 0 to 25 years (statutory guidance) - Alternative Provision (statutory guidance) - Mental Health and Behaviour in Schools (advice for schools) - Preventing and Tackling Bullying (advice for schools, including advice on cyberbullying) - Sexual violence and sexual harassment between children in schools (advice for schools) - The Equality and Human Rights Commission Advice and Guidance (provides advice on avoiding discrimination in a variety of educational contexts) - Promoting Fundamental British Values as part of SMSC in schools (guidance for maintained schools on promoting basic important British values as part of pupils' spiritual, moral, social and cultural (SMSC) - SMSC requirements for independent schools (guidance for independent schools on how they should support pupils' spiritual, moral, social and cultural development).
+- Keeping Children Safe in Education (statutory guidance) - Respectful School Communities: Self Review and Signposting Tool (a tool to support a whole school approach that promotes respect and discipline) - Behaviour and Discipline in Schools (advice for schools, including advice for appropriate behaviour between pupils) - Equality Act 2010 and schools - SEND code of practice: 0 to 25 years (statutory guidance) - Alternative Provision (statutory guidance) - Mental Health and Behaviour in Schools (advice for schools) - Social, emotional and mental wellbeing in primary and secondary education.
+(NICE guidance) - Promoting and supporting mental health and wellbeing in schools and colleges (guidance for schools and colleges) - Preventing and Tackling Bullying (advice for schools, including advice on cyberbullying) - The Equality and Human Rights Commission Advice and Guidance (provides advice on avoiding discrimination in a variety of educational contexts) (equalityhumanrights.com) - Promoting Fundamental British Values as part of SMSC in schools (guidance for maintained schools on promoting basic important British values as part of pupils' spiritual, moral, social and cultural (SMSC) - SMSC requirements for independent schools (guidance for independent schools on how they should support pupils' spiritual, moral, social and cultural development).